 - The asphalt prime coat must completely penetrate the base surface in order to be effective.

-- A prime coat must completely cure before an additional layer is incorporated.
+- A prime coat must completely cure before incorporating an additional layer.

 - It is vital to be aware of weather conditions when apply an asphalt prime coat.
-In the case of wet weather, this step should be postponed to avoid runoff into the water supply.
+In the case of wet weather, you should postpone this step to avoid runoff into the water supply.